zamanmonirbu/khabo-ki/README.md

 4. **Order Management**: Users can view their total orders and adjust quantities on the order page.
 5. **Admin Panel**: Exclusive access for authorized admins to manage food, users, and order statuses.
 6. **CRUD Operations for Admin**: Admins can Read, Write, Update, and Delete food items and user information.
-7. **MongoDB Database**: Utilizes MongoDB for efficient and reliable data storage.
+7. **Food Filter system**: By this system a user can filter pizza of his need.
+8. **Suggestion Most Ordered food** In Index page a user will get firstly most ordered food list.
+From this it is easy to select food.
-8. **Search Functionality (Future Work)**: Users will be able to search for food with specific categories and names.
+9. **Search Functionality (Future Work)**: Users will be able to search for food with specific categories and names.

 ## Technology Stack